lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

     output r2 as u32.private;
 ```

-We will dig on what these lines of codes means in a sec.
-Right now we are going to build our foo program.
+We will dig on what this code means in a second.
+First, we are going to build our foo program.

 ### Compiling the Aleo project

-To compile the project, in the main directory run:
+To compile the project, run in the main directory:

 ``` bash
 aleo build
 ```

-You will see an output like this:
+You will see output like this:

 ```
 ⏳ Compiling 'foo.aleo'...